+This provides a quantitative criterion for the quality of the data collapse.
 A lower $R$ indicates better collapse, reflecting that the rescaled curves are closer together.
-Minimizing $R$ confirmed that the best collapse occurs when $\phi=\gamma \approx 1$ (insets in Figures~\ref{fig:2}c and \ref{fig:3}c), consistent with the normalization requirement \(\int_{0}^{\infty} \rho(x)\,dx = 1\) and the proportionality of moments (see SI Section \ref{sec:scaling_exponents} for details).
+The scaling exponents are not independent due to the normalization constraint \(\int_{0}^{\infty} \rho(y)\,dy = 1\) ($\phi=\gamma$, see SI Section \ref{sec:scaling_exponents}).
+Thus, minimizing $R$ over $\phi$, shows that the best collapse occurs for $\phi=\gamma \approx 1$ (insets in Fig.~\ref{fig:2}d and Fig.~\ref{fig:3}d).
+This result — consistent with the proportionality of moments derivations — implies that the distributions preserve their shape across cities and differ only in their characteristic scale, which corresponds to the standard deviation — confirming that intra-urban climate distributions are fully characterized by their mean and variance (see SI Section \ref{sec:scaling_exponents} and SI Fig.~\ref{fig:SI_mean_var}).

-Although the exact functional form of the collapsed curves is not explicitly determined here, they are reasonably well approximated by a normal distribution (dashed black line in Figure \ref{fig:2}c and in Figure \ref{fig:3}c), thus supporting the choice of the logarithmic relation in Equation \ref{eq:log} (as the collapse of population and street intersections is approximately log-normally distributed \cite{Hendrick2024}, see derivation in the SI Section \ref{sec:scaling_exponents}).
+Note that the functional form of the collapsed curves are reasonably well approximated by a normal distribution (dashed black line in Fig.~\ref{fig:2}b-d and Fig.~\ref{fig:3}b-d).
+As a matter of fact, equation \eqref{eq:ansatz} can be derived using the results by Hendrick et al. \citep{Hendrick2024} for urban features — i.e., equation \eqref{eq:hendrick} — together with the logarithmic relation in equation \eqref{eq:log}, leading to a Gaussian form of $G$ (see derivation in the SI Section~\ref{sec:urban_climate_universal_scaling_form}).